MalouisMuted/syso-harkka/wish/readme.txt

 ./wish			interactive mode
 ./wish filename		batch mode

+wish shell can be used to run programs with variable amount of arguments.
+When using the batch mode, each line in a file is used as a command.

-wish shell supports the following built-in commands: cd, path, exit.
+The following built-in commands are supported: cd, path, exit.

 command		arguments		feature				description cd		[1]			Change directories		This takes exactly one argument: path. path		[0-n]			Set path variable		Path variable is used to locate program binaries. exit		[0]			Exit shell			Self-explanatory.
 Does not take any arguments.

+Examples:
+cd ..
+path /bin /usr/bin

 Output redirection is supported using the ">" character followed by a filename.
 Example: cat file.txt > other.txt